SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 Your data is backed up **daily** and stored for **30 days**.

 - Daily Backups: STaaS performs daily backups, maintaining a 30-day rolling snapshot of your data.
-This process protects against user errors and accidental changes, ensuring data resilience for potential restorations.
+This process protects against user errors and accidental changes, ensuring data resilience for potential recovery scenarios.

 - Data Restoration and Support: In the event a roll-back is necessary, our support team is prepared to assist.
 Please submit a rollback request by opening a ticket with our support team.
 They will guide you through the necessary steps to ensure a successful data restoration.